How Americans Can Help the World EnvironmentAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 - • Less polluting ink: MTI’s printers use ecofriendly ink.

 - • Paper and materials savings: Users do not have to buy printers, stamps, paper or any material related to mailing, which reduces the impact these purchases have on the environment because of their manufacture, shipping, energy use, and disposal.
 DocuSend does all-in-one printing, stamping and mailing, so all users have to do is upload their preaddressed PDF files to the Upload PDF page.

 Postal Blue Goes Green: Partnering with the United States Post Office for a Greener Earth

 The Postal Service is committed to putting its stamp on a greener tomorrow.
 You may be surprised at how many current and future projects involve dedicating resources to make the planet healthier, including:

-- The Postal Service helps reduce the mailing industry’s carbon impact through their USPS BlueEarth Secure Destruction program, which collaborates with mailers to securely process and recycle over 151 million pieces of undeliverable mail.
+- • The Postal Service helps reduce the mailing industry’s carbon impact through their USPS BlueEarth Secure Destruction program, which collaborates with mailers to securely process and recycle nearly 12 million pieces of undeliverable mail.

-- The Postal Service implemented a solar power generation system in Los Angeles consisting of 29,000 solar panels.
+- • The Postal Service implemented a solar power generation system in Los Angeles consisting of more than 25,000 solar panels.

 So, join us in helping our world be a brighter, greener, healthier place to live.
 If using less fuel and helping the earth stay heathy is important to you, use your keyboard to mail your important documents through DocuSend.
-You’ll help save our planet and cut your mailing costs in half.
+You’ll help save our planet and at the same time cut your mailing costs in half.